tylert88/Debug-RESTful-API/readme.md

 1. Run `npm install` or `yarn`
 1. Run the tests with `npm test`
 1. Run the server in development mode with `npm run dev` or run it in production mode with `npm start`

+teas
+   index
+     ✓ should return all of the requested resources (48ms) show
+     ✓ should return the resource specified if it exists ✓ should return a 404 if the specified resource does not exist create
+     ✓ should create a new tea if the information provided is correct ✓ should return a 400 if the information provided is incorrect or invalid update
+     ✓ should update an existing tea when given correct information and a correct id ✓ should return a 400 if the information is invalid ✓ should return a 404 if the id does not match an existing tea destroy
+     ✓ should destroy an existing resource if the id matches ✓ should return a 404 if the id does not match an existing tea

+ 10 passing (118ms)